GIScience/gis-training-resource-center/content/Modul_3/en_qgis_modul_3_ex3_madagascar.md

 ::::{grid} 1
 :::{grid-item-card}
 #### Context
-"The Government declared a national emergency situation, on 3 April, following the passage of the Tropical Cyclone (TS) Gamane, that hit the north and northeast of Madagascar on 27 March.
-It reportedly killed 18 people, injured three and left four people missing.
-About 535,000 people living in the 33 flooded communes have been affected including about 22,000 displaced, most of whom were sheltered in temporary sites.
-Humanitarian partners aim to reach 165,000 people out 220,000 in need with urgent humanitarian assistance.
-More than 18,830 houses have been flooded and more than 780 have been damaged or destroyed.
-About 22 health centres have been damaged and 165 classrooms have been affected, resulting in about 24,121 children having no access to schools."
-[Madagascar: Tropical Cyclone Gamane Flash Update No. 2, 4 April 2024 (reliefweb)](https://reliefweb.int/report/madagascar/madagascar-tropical-cyclone-gamane-flash-update-no-2-4-april-2024)
+"The Government declared a national emergency situation, on 3 April, following the passage of the Tropical Cyclone (TS) Gamane, that hit the north and northeast of Madagascar on 27 March" [Madagascar: Tropical Cyclone Gamane Flash Update No. 2, 4 April 2024 (reliefweb)](https://reliefweb.int/report/madagascar/madagascar-tropical-cyclone-gamane-flash-update-no-2-4-april-2024).
+The following analysis will utilize actual data from this natural disaster.
+The objective is to pinpoint the specific medical centers and healthcare facilities as well as anytype of building that were impacted by the flooding.
+Additionally, we will assess the viability of road access to the populated places.
 ::::

 ## Instructions for the trainers